UrbanApps/UALogger/README.md

 Calls to `NSLog` are expensive.
 Each write has to append a line to a file on the OS, meaning that the file has to be located, opened, appended, saved, and all synchronously.
 A `NSLog` call here and there won't grind your app to a halt, but if you log a lot (like you should), it can have a measurable performance hit.

 So what do you do to prevent logging in production?
 Do you grep for `NSLog` entries and comment them out before launch? __No__.
 You install UALogger and don't worry about it.
 UALogger won't log to the console on production builds unless you override it to do so.
-Furthermore, logging in production can be enabled/disabled at **runtime**, not compilation time like most other logging solutions.
+Furthermore, logging in production can be enabled/disabled at **runtime**, not compilation time.

 ##### Protect Sensitive Information